Ask a Question

 Food

 All food along this trail will be influenced by the fabulous region you are riding in.
-Even lunches will be cooked in the traditional Andalucian style - no packed lunch sandwiches here! - with dishes centred around pork, fish and vegetables.
+Some lunches will be cooked in the traditional Andalucian style with dishes centred around pork, fish and vegetables whilst others will be simple picnics carried in saddle bags.
 You will be able to sample the flavours and delicacies of Andalucia, with warming, hearty meals designed to tantalise your interests and satisfy your hunger.
 The wines of this Spanish region are also fantastic and those who wish will be able to sample and enjoy the local offerings.

-Vegetarian and speciality diets can certainly be catered for with prior warning.
+Vegetarian and some speciality diets can be catered for with prior warning.

 Accommodation